ETX-ASU/simcapi-js/README.md

 ## Backbone ##

 For those who use Backbone.js.
 It's possible to use Backbone Models instead of CapiModels.
-Pipit also supplies a `BackboneAdapter`.
+SimCapi also supplies a `BackboneAdapter`.

 ## Installation ##